zeidon/zeidon-joe/QuickWalkThrough.md

 order.OrderDetail delete()
 ```

-Performing a delete will delete the entity and remove the entity and its children from the OI.
-If the above line is called on the first OrderDetail in our example, the OI now looks like this:
+Calling `delete()` will delete the first entity and remove its children from the OI.
+If the above line is called on the first OrderDetail in our example, the OI now looks like this (there are now only two OrderDetails):

 ```json
 {